ldgabbay/jwplayer/fl5/doc/publishers/javascriptapi.rst

    * *height* ( Number ): The overall height of the player.
    * *width* ( Number ): The overall width of the player.

-.. describe:: seek
+.. describe:: SEEK

    Fired when the player is seeking to a new position in the video/sound/image.
 Parameters:

    * *position* ( Number ): the new position in the file, in seconds (e.g. *150* for two and a half minute).

-.. describe:: stop
+.. describe:: STOP

    Fired when the player stops loading and playing.
 The playback state will turn to *IDLE* and the position of a video will be set to 0.
 No data.

-.. describe:: volume
+.. describe:: VOLUME

    Fired when the volume level is changed.
 Data: